Frecuencio/YoutubePlaylistExporter/README.md

 # YoutubePlaylistExporter
 Youtube playlist exporter (HTML, CSV and TXT) written in python3.

-Script requires pytube too work, you can install it via python pip:
+Script requires pytube to work, you can install it via python pip:
 ```bash
 python -m pip install pytube
 ```